 Felonies have a seven year statute of limitation and misdemeanors have a one year statute of limitation.
 If you were charged with a misdemeanor and everything else you say is true, then you should strongly consider hiring an attorney to figure out all the details and fight to have your case...Read more »

 I'm 16 and living with my mother now 30 miles away from my school.
 I still have to go to school and im wondering if I could legally stay with a friend until school is out.
-My father also has a case my mother opened against him and his girlfriend for refusing to let me and my sister see her but it's...
+My father also has a case my mother opened against him and his girlfriend for refusing to let me and my sister see her but...
 Read more »

 My son and I are on an L2 visa.
 My wife is the L1 visa holder.
 Her L1 visa will expire on November 12, 2018.
 All our I-94 are still valid until November 12, 2018.
 However, her job assignment here in the US would end in December 2017 and will return back to the Philippines by January 2018.
 Just a...
 Read more »